-NCOSS 'Human Rights Approaches in Social and Community Services' (ongoing series)
+NCOSS 'Human Rights Approaches in Social and Community Services' - 2021 learning series

-To view the publicly-available presentations from the first series, please go to NCOSS Sector Support and Resources>Training>Human Rights.
+To view the publicly-available presentations from the first series, please click below.

 Don't miss this FREE unique learning opportunity from NCOSS.